- Assignment ID:

 - Volunteer Location:

-Apply today and contribute to the empowerment of young women in Malawi!
+Apply today to support the empowerment of women in Uganda!

 Roles and Responsibilities

 - Conduct a gender analysis of the organization and develop Gender and Social Inclusion strategies for the organization

 - In collaboration with the Monitoring and Evaluation team, develop indicators and methodologies for tracking changes in key areas relevant to gender and social inclusion, including developing gender impact assessment tools

 - Design and deliver training sessions on gender equality and social inclusion for project staff, private sector partners, and external stakeholders